johnofmars/mm-github-pages-starter/_pages/damage.md

 Manual reloading, 2x Enhanced Reloaders: 1:46 seconds.

-Boss DPS is therefore 6941 damage/sec, _best case_.
+Boss DPS is therefore 6,941 damage/sec, _best case_.

 For comparison, **Whisper of the Worm** with `Whispered Breathing` is ~30,000 dps.
-Lion's burst damage is nearly 2x as much damage as its susistained.
+Lion's burst damage is nearly 2x as much damage as its sustained damage.
 So use it as an opener before beginning your DPS if you want.

 ### Fall-off